yubiuser/pihole_adlist_tool/README.md

 **Cave**

 Depending on the number of enabled adlists and the number of visited domains in the selected time period the calculation might take some time - please be patient.

+On my [NanoPi NeoPlus2](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO_Plus2)  (ARM, Quad-core Cortex A53)  it takes ~17-18sec to analyse 2.3 million queries from pihole-ftl.db and 347603 domains in gravity.db

 ---
 **Requirements**